simonmichael/hledger/MANUAL.md

      expenses:foreign currency       €100
      assets

+Note: a time and numeric time zone are allowed in historical price directives, but currently ignored.

 Or, you can write a transaction in two commodities, without prices but with all amounts specified, and a conversion price will be inferred so as to balance the transaction: